What to Plant in October in North Texas

 Ask any longtime North Texas gardener, and they’ll tell you the same thing: October is the best month to have a garden in North Texas.
-Warm days and cool nights are the perfect recipe for happy plants.
-Vegetables produce heavily, flowers bloom like crazy, and it’s finally cool enough to work in our gardens for extended periods of time.
+That’s because warm days and cool nights are the perfect recipe for happy plants.
+Vegetables produce heavily, flowers bloom nonstop, and it’s finally cool enough to work in our gardens for extended periods of time.

-Here is what to plant in your North Texas garden in October:
+Here is what to plant in October in North Texas:

 1. Broccoli